defshine/flaskblog/README.md

 =========

 Learn python and flask,just a tony blog system
-It is same as [SpringBlog](https://github.com/defshine/SpringBlog),but implemented differently
+It is same as [SpringBlog](https://github.com/defshine/SpringBlog),but implemented differently Add tag v0.1

 #Use: